 - Using different email addresses for each signer.

-The digital and online world is ever-changing so the option and choice of signing via electronic signature is here to stay.
+The digital and online world will continue to be ever-changing so the option and choice of signing via electronic signature is here to stay.
 Having said that if you’re at all concerned about signing electronically or you simply don’t want to use this method you are within your rights to request that you sign via the more traditional method, using a wet signature.

-If you do have any questions about any aspect of electronic signing or if you need any other form of legal assistance or support, please don’t hesitate to contact any one of our highly experienced lawyers at Burke & Associates Lawyers on +61 3 9822 8588 or via email here.
+If you have any questions about electronic signing or if you need any other legal assistance, please contact us today on +61 3 9822 8588 or email us HERE.